JensLiebehenschel/AlgDat/FAQs.md

-Supplemental material for lecture Algorithms and Data Structures - not only at Frankfurt University of Applied Sciences

 Interested in a some more information? - Sure, here we go, see my answers to questions you might have.

 What is the main idea behind this approach?